Informations générales (source: ClinicalTrials.gov)

 are positive for HCV antibody with a negative viral RNA are eligible).

-14. Known or suspected hypersensitivity to biopharmaceuticals produced in Chinese
+15. Known or suspected hypersensitivity to biopharmaceuticals produced in CHO cells or

-hamster ovarian (CHO) cells or any component of the mosunetuzumab, Anti-CD20 mAb,
+any component of the mosunetuzumab, anti-CD20 mAb, tocilizumab, lenalidomide

-tocilizumab, lenalidomide formulation, including mannitol; or to any of the
+formulation, including mannitol; or to any of the excipients.

 myositis, autoimmune hepatitis, systemic lupus erythematosus, rheumatoid arthritis,